KillahPotatoes/KP-Ranks/README.md

 * There is also a userconfig file with the uniform list, on which the mod will apply the ranksigns.
 Server owners can extend this list as they want.
 * You get automaticly the right ranksign, even during running missions.
 If you wear a german Flecktarn uniform, you'll get a green german one.
 If you wear a german Tropentarn uniform, you'll get a brown german one and if you wear a vanilla NATO ArmA uniform, you'll get the US ranksign.
 * Mission module included to force the usage of this mod.
+* Add the rank insignia to every unit in the editor via the identity attributes.

 This Mod works on vanilla uniforms, Uniforms of the BW Mod, the KSK 2035 Tropic Mod and D-Man's Croatian Military mod.